ubccpsc/310/project/Deliverable0.md

 **Q. I've logged in to GitHub, but don't have a repo?**

-A. Make sure to logged into [github.students.cs.ubc.ca](github.students.cs.ubc.ca) with your csid, not [github.com](github.com) or [github.ubc.ca](github.ubc.ca).
+A. Make sure to logged into [https://github.students.cs.ubc.ca](https://github.students.cs.ubc.ca) with your csid, not [https://github.com](https://github.com) or [https://github.ubc.ca](https://github.ubc.ca).
 Repo provisioning is done in batches.
 If you still don't have a repo then, please make a Piazza post with your csid.
-Also take a look at your profile and see if you see the CPSC310-2019W-T1 organization, you may have a 'team' (of one) in that owns the repo.
+Also take a look at your profile and see if you see the `CPSC310-2019W-T1` organization, you may have a 'team' (of one) in that owns the repo.